The technetronic era involves the gradual appearance of a more controlled

 nursed resentment against Israel and Judeo-Christianity.
 A large percentage

-of its governmental structures are dictatorships.
+of its governmental regimes are dictatorships.
 Its culture and religion

-do NOT foster productivity, scientific and technological development, and
+do NOT foster productivity, scientific or technological development, and true

 Christianity does, and consequently its economies lag in terms of